FRRouting/frr/doc/user/nexthop_groups.rst

    will be automatically re-assigned.
 This cli command must be the first command entered currently.
 Additionally this command only works with linux 5.19 kernels or newer.

+.. clicmd:: allow-recursion

+   By default, a nexthop group is only marked as active when its nexthop is directly connected.
+The ``allow-recursion`` option allows zebra to resolve the nexthop using other types of routes.